 Who Shouldn’t Eat pumpkin?

 Pumpkin is very healthy and considered safe for most.
-However, some people may experience pumpkin food allergy.
+However, some people may experience pumpkin food allergies.

 Pumpkin is mildly diuretic.
 This effect may harm people taking certain medicines such as lithium.